rancher/rancher-docs/versioned_docs/version-2.0-2.4/how-to-guides/new-user-guides/kubernetes-resources-setup/load-balancer-and-ingress-controller/load-balancer-and-ingress-controller.md

 ---
-title: Set Up Load Balancer and Ingress Controller within Rancher
+title: Load Balancer and Ingress Controller Setup within Rancher
 description: Learn how you can set up load balancers and ingress controllers to redirect service requests within Rancher, and learn about the limitations of load balancers
 ---